riceissa/issarice.com/wiki/vim.md

 it:

 - The way Vim treats long lines (see section above)
 - The fact that I have to press `Enter` twice after compiling something (note that Neovim fixes this problem).
+- Using eclim for Java completion (along with YCM) results in a strange error when running `:make`, even on projects that have nothing to do with Java.
+  Specifically, the first line of the quickfix list is always `error: ...`, and `:cwindow` is populated with the command output.
+Adding `@` to each line of the makefile gets rid of this error, but that's just a hack.
+Removing the directory `~/.vim/eclim` gets rid of this issue, but then obviously I can't use eclim for completions.